brentvollebregt/hit-counter/README.md

 > Do not use `data: {url: encodeURIComponent(targetUrl)}` as Ajax will encode the string (url) for you.
 Doing this will encode the url twice which will then only be decoded on the server once (this can lead to broken tags in the future).

 ### Getting a Count For a Site That Isn't Me
-There may be circumstances that the referrer may not be sent or you may want to request a SVG or count for another site.
-To do this, set `url` to the url you want to get (make sure to encoded the value).
+There may be circumstances that the referrer may not be sent or you may want to request an SVG or count for another site.
+To do this, set `url` to the URL you want to get (make sure to encoded the value).

-For example, getting an svg:
+For example, getting an SVG:

 ```html
 <img src="https://hitcounter.pythonanywhere.com/nocount/tag.svg?url=www.example.com" alt="Hits">